MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/organize-resources.md

 - **Metadata and documentation:** Administrators can easily see detail about the resources they're working on by applying a tag like `ProjectOwner`.
 - **Automation:** Regularly running scripts can take action based on a tag value like `ShutdownTime` or `DeprovisionDate`.
-- **Cost optimization:** You can allocate resources to the teams and resources who are responsible for the cost.
+- **Cost optimization:** You can allocate resources to the teams and resources who are responsible for the costs.
 In Azure Cost Management + Billing, you can apply the cost center tag as a filter to report charges based on team or department usage.

 Each resource or resource group can have a maximum of 50 tag name and value pairs.
 This limitation only applies to tags directly applied to the resource group or resource.